TheRenegadeCoder/sample-programs-website/docs/languages/c/index.md

 ---
-title: The C Programming Language
-layout: default
+authors:
+- the_renegade_coder
 date: 2020-05-02
+featured-image: programming-languages.jpg
 last-modified: 2022-05-11
-featured-image: programming-languages.jpg
+layout: default
-tags: [c]
+tags:
-authors:
-  - the_renegade_coder
+- c
+title: The C Programming Language
 ---

 Welcome to the C page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.